ddev/ddev/docs/content/users/install/shell-completion.md

 rm -f ~/.zcompdump; compinit
 ```

-In case you run into any `zsh compinit: insecure directories` warnings simply run:
+In case you run into any `zsh compinit: insecure directories` warnings, simply run:

 ```bash
 chmod -R go-w "$(brew --prefix)/share"
 ```

-Otherwise, you can extract the zsh completions file (`ddev_zsh_completion.sh`) from the tar archive of completion scripts included with each release.
-See [below](#tar-archive-of-completion-scripts-for-manual-deployment).
+Otherwise, you can extract the Zsh completions file (`ddev_zsh_completion.sh`) from the tar archive of completion scripts included with each release.
+Read more in the [tar archive of completion scripts for manual deployment](#tar-archive-of-completion-scripts-for-manual-deployment) section.

 ## Bash/Zsh/Fish on Linux